Palestine boost Asian Cup knockout hopes after draw with UAE

 “These players have been through a lot, all Palestinians have been through a lot, so this was a very special moment,” Yassine Abdullah, a Palestinian student, said moments after the goal.

-“Everyone saw what hard work, inspiration and support did for Morocco at the World Cup – we are hoping this match can do the same for our team,” he said as Palestine pressed for a second goal.
+“Everyone saw what hard work, inspiration and support did for Morocco at the World Cup.
+We are hoping this match can do the same for our team,” he said as Palestine pressed for a second goal.

 “We could be the Morocco of this tournament.”